loe-lobo/puppet-vscode/README.md

 You will need to have the [Puppet Agent](https://puppet.com/docs/puppet/4.10/about_agent.html)  or [Puppet Development Kit (PDK)](https://puppet.com/docs/pdk/1.x/pdk.html) installed in order to fully use this extension.

-> Note: PDK version 1.5.0 or higher is required.
+> Note: PDK version 1.5.0 or higher is required; to use PDK you need to change the option puppet.installType to `pdk`

 You can find instructions and installation links here: